AlmasB/CI517/lectures/lecture8/PITCHME.md

 #### Activity

-Design and implement a two-state FSM for your player.
+Design and implement (on paper) a two-state FSM for your player.
 Examples: walk / fly, run / swim, active / passive.

 ---